ShlomoStept/Java-Sql-Communication-package/README.md

 3. A Oracle created Java-SQL communication package: to allow java to talk to MySql [Connector/J](https://dev.mysql.com/downloads/connector/j/)
 4. You need to add the ""mysql-connector-java... .jar file"" to the workspce by:
 > File -> project structure -> modules -> dependancies (instead of sources or paths) -> Click the plus sign ->  locate the mysql-connector-java... .jar file -> press apply/ok
-> then add it to the Jave class path
+> Then add it to your Java workspace class path

 > a good video that walks though this process (steps 1 & 2) is [MySQL Tutorial for Beginners](https://www.youtube.com/watch?v=7S_tz1z_5bA&t=290s)